palcu/vms/README.md

 Also, you can create a `navmenu_links.html` file, where you can add custom links to the navigation menu.

 ## Problems
-* Passwords for admins are stored as plain-text in database...
-I got lazy and forgot to implement MD5 for passwords
 * Use only alphanumeric characters for naming
 * Spaghetti code... lots of it
 * Ugly design (planning to use Bootstrap for next version)